-The Pawplexity Essays are where the Pawdcast conversations slow down.
+Pawplexity Essays and Treats is where the Pawdcast conversations slow down, in writing and recorded as audio.

 Episodes start with situations.
 Essays stay longer with the ideas underneath them: control, predictability, attachment, stress, participation, ageing, responsibility, and the quiet negotiations that make up everyday life with a dog.